What to submit

 The original purpose of the Web Journal of Mass Communication Research was to expand publication opportunities for scholars in our field.
 Beginning in 2007, we have refined our focus to include Web/Internet related communication, to take into account the growing importance of the Internet in the field of mass communication.
 As has always been the case, we seek reports of original investigations, but only insofar as those reports examine the cross section of the Web and mass communication.
 And, as before, the central purpose of the research we publish should attempt to discover or develop new information about mass communication, again, as it intersects with the Web.

 We accept a manuscript for publication with the understanding that we have exclusive publication rights, which means that the manuscript has not been accepted for publication or published elsewhere.
 We will inform you of our decision in not more than 90 days.
-We publish on a rolling basis, but we number each published article in a standard quarterly sequence.
-For example, in volume 8 there will be four articles, numbered 1, 2, 3 and 4, and published in that order.
-Beginning with Volume 9, we use a modified journal numbering system, which will include a Volume number and month/year of publication (i.e., posting to the site).
+We publish on a rolling basis, and we number each published article in sequence.

 The text should begin with a clear statement of the problem followed by the statement of hypothesis or research questions.
 Methods of collecting information or data should be explained next, to the extent that the particular study requires.
 If the method is obvious, as is usually the case in historical or legal studies, no elaboration is called for.
 The author should provide enough detail about method that the person who wants to replicate the study can do so.